 Having support enhances resilience.

-Going back to Sally's journey, the doctor and physical therapist's words strengthened Sally's belief in her ability to increase her daily activity.
+Going back to Sally's story, the doctor’s words strengthened Sally's belief in her ability to make changes to her diet.

 Who can you add to your support network? _______________ Review the article, Building Resilience, for some examples.